MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/debug-plugin.md

 The following steps describe how to debug a plug-in executing on [!INCLUDE[pn_crm_op_edition](../includes/pn-crm-onprem.md)] apps.

 > [!NOTE]
 > An alternate method to debug a plug-in that executes in the sandbox on any deployment type is to use the tracing service.
 For more information about tracing see [Logging and tracing](/powerapps/developer/common-data-service/logging-tracing.md).
-For more information about debugging, including a tutorial, see the CDS for Apps topic [Debug a plug-in](/powerapps/developer/common-data-service/debug-plug-in.md).
+For more information about debugging, including a tutorial, see the Common Data Service (CDS) for Apps topic [Debug a plug-in](/powerapps/developer/common-data-service/debug-plug-in.md).

 [!INCLUDE[cc_sdk_onpremises_note](../includes/cc-sdk-onpremises-note.md)]
 <a name="bkmk_debugaplugin"></a>